Drug DUI Attorney in Harrisburg

 Navigating a drug intoxication charge in Harrisburg is daunting, especially as local enforcement continues to focus on impaired driving.
 At The Dorward Law Firm, we offer much more than legal knowledge.
 With over a decade of criminal defense work in Central Pennsylvania—and a focus on driving under the influence laws—our team is committed to delivering hands-on support and credible, detail-driven defense for every client.

-Our lead attorney, Shawn Dorward, carries nationally recognized credentials and an unwavering dedication to defending your rights.
+Our lead attorney, Shawn Dorward, holds nationally recognized credentials and an unwavering dedication to defending your rights.
 When you need a drug DUI attorney in Harrisburg, we stand beside you from start to finish.
 Working directly with us, you’ll get ongoing updates, straight answers, and a genuine partner who is as invested in your future as you are.

 If you or a loved one are facing drug DUI charges in Pennsylvania, you need to act now.
 We offer free consultations and are available 24/7 to begin building your defense.
 Call The Dorward Law Firm at (717) 429-0411 or reach out online today and let us start fighting for your freedom.